http-server-rs/http-server/README.md

 #### The Configuration File's Compression Section

-As suppport for other compression algorithms is planned to be provided in the future, the configuration file already supports compression settings.
+As future support for other compression algorithms is planned, the configuration file already supports compression settings.

 ```toml
 [compression]